davvim/LabirintoMultiplayerRedesProjeto/README.md

 - Built-in network traffic logger and dashboard (`/dashboard`)
 - Easy deployment (local or cloud VPS)
 - Clean setup: only server + client needed
+- Optional P2P mode using WebRTC DataChannels (server used only for signaling)

 ---